 Some of Our ACCOMPLISHMENTS INCLUDE:

 The original concept of transborder cluster development in the Arizona-Sonora region was proposed in the Strategic Economic Development Vision at the 1993 AMC Plenary Session in Phoenix, Arizona.
-This groundbreaking approach of viewing Arizona and Sonora as a single economic region led directly to the creation of the Arizona-Sonora Regional Economic Indicators Report, an initiative of the AMC done in collaboration with The University of Arizona.
+This groundbreaking approach of viewing Arizona and Sonora as a single economic region led directly to the creation of the Arizona-Sonora Regional Economic Indicators Report, an initiative of the AMC done in collaboration with the University of Arizona.
 In 2013, the AMC entered into an agreement with the UA to create an electronic dashboard version of the Arizona-Sonora Border Indicators in partnership with the Arizona Commerce Authority, Arizona Department of Transportation and Arizona Office of Tourism.

 AMC Advocates for Water